Roll7: History

 Also in 2015, Roll7 began working with the publisher 505 Games on a game that would be "much bigger" than Roll7's forgone games and supported by the UK Games Fund.
 This was later announced as Laser League and released in May 2018.
 In August of that year, Roll7 transferred all development duties for Laser League to 505 Games, citing that it had to take a break from game development.

 The studio released RunMe, a free puzzle video game largely developed by Ribbins, in April 2020.
 In July of that year, Roll7 signed with Private Division for a "flow state" game.
 The two companies announced OlliOlli World in April 2021, expecting to release it later that year.
 In November, Private Division's parent company, Take-Two Interactive, acquired Roll7 and made it part of the publishing label.
 Being part of Private Division allowed the studio to stop seeking publishers for each project as it could stick to one partner with similar values.

-In May 2024, Bloomberg reported that Take-Two planned to close Roll7.
-Later that month, Take-Two CEO Strauss Zelnick denied the studio's closure.
-Roll7 was eventually confirmed to be shut down after Take-Two sold Private Division to an undisclosed buyer in November 2024.
+In May 2024, Bloomberg reported that Take-Two planned to close Roll7, along with Intercept Games.
+However, Take-Two CEO Strauss Zelnick denied both studios' closures that same month.
+In the end, Roll7 was confirmed to be shut down after Take-Two sold Private Division to Haveli Investments in November of that year.